LostShadowGD/Argon/README.md

 # Argon

-Open-source YouTube downloader made with JS and ❤️ by [LostShadowGD](https://github.com/LostShadowGD).
+Open-source YouTube downloader made with JS and ❤️ by [LostShadowGD](https://github.com/LostShadowGD) and [Lighty](https://github.com/lightyyt).